nickswalker/nickwalker.us/pages/energy_gels.md

 ### Which ingredients should I use?

-Refined ingredients are more expensive and generally have to be bought online, but you need them for low osmolality and lower volume/mass.
-Honey and other natural products are cheaper and more widely available, but will require more water to reach a manageable osmolality.
+Refined ingredients are more expensive and generally have to be bought online, but you need them to achieve the lowest concentrations in the smallest volume.
+Honey and other natural products are cheaper and more widely available, but will require more water to reach a manageable concentration.

 If you're using dry ingredients, use [maltodextrin](#maltodextrin).
-If you aren't, brown rice syrup is useful as a glucose source because it contains so little fructose, unlike the other viscous ingredients.
+If you aren't, brown rice syrup is useful because it's close to a pure glucose source.
+Honey and agave nectar are good fructose sources.

 {% include article_image.html img="/assets/projects/energy-gels/whole-foods-lay.webp" caption="Brown rice syrup, honey, salt and molasses gel prep.
 The hydroflask twist-cap is hard to open and close, so I don't recommend it.
 June 2020."%}

 ### How many carbs per hour?

-The recommendation for events longer than an hour is 60g per hour, and there's [evidence of performance and recovery benefits for using as much as 120g of carbohydrate an hour](https://www.mdpi.com/2072-6643/12/5/1367) in elite endurance athletes.
+For events longer than an hour, the common recommendation is 60g per hour, and there's [evidence of performance and recovery benefits for using as much as 120g of carbohydrate an hour](https://www.mdpi.com/2072-6643/12/5/1367) in elite endurance athletes.
 Tolerance varies between individuals and is trainable.

 ### Glucose:fructose ratio

 Glucose and fructose [use separate metabolic pathways](https://www.mysportscience.com/post/2015/05/14/carb-mixes-and-benefits), and taking both at the same time [helps keep carbs available in your system](https://physoc.onlinelibrary.wiley.com/doi/10.1113/JP277116).
 The recipe defaults to a low amount of fructose compared to common recommendations of 2:1 or 1:1 ratios because fructose is not that important until you're able to saturate the glucose pathway.
 Large amounts of fructose can also be unpleasantly sweet.

-### Osmolality and isotonicity
+### Osmotic concentration: osmolality and tonicity

-[Osmolality](https://en.wikipedia.org/wiki/Osmotic_concentration) is the concentration of a solution.
-It is measured in milliosmole per liter (mOsm/L).
-A solution is isotonic if it has the same osmolality as blood plasma, ~295mOsm/L. If the solution is too concentrated, it'll cause GI stress as fluids are pulled in.
+The concentration of a solution is measured by the ratio of particles to water.
+This calculator uses [osmolality](https://en.wikipedia.org/wiki/Osmotic_concentration), milliosmole of solute per kilogram of solvent (mOsm/kg).
+A solution is isotonic if it has the same osmolality as blood plasma, ~295mOsm/kg.
+If the solution has too many particles for not enough water, it'll cause GI stress as osmosis pulls fluids in.
 If it's too dilute, it'll pass before full absorption.

  The only way to change osmolality for a given mass of carbohydrate is to use fewer particles (e.g. use heavier carbohydrates, like [maltodextrin](#maltodextrin), which are still quickly metabolized), or to add more water.
-The default 3400 mOsm/L for this recipe is high, though lower than [that of most commercial products](https://www.researchgate.net/publication/277081684_Extreme_Variation_of_Nutritional_Composition_and_Osmolality_of_Commercially_Available_Carbohydrate_Energy_Gel).
+The default 3400 mOsm/kg for this recipe is high, though lower than [that of most commercial products](https://www.researchgate.net/publication/277081684_Extreme_Variation_of_Nutritional_Composition_and_Osmolality_of_Commercially_Available_Carbohydrate_Energy_Gel).
 Making the solution isotonic requires adding so much fluid as to make it impractical (and doesn't align with fluid consumption of [high-performing athletes either](https://pubmed.ncbi.nlm.nih.gov/22450589/)).

 ### Maltodextrin